geoserver/geoserver/doc/en/user/source/extensions/importer/rest_reference.rst

 The representation of a import is the same as the one contained in the import creation response.
-The execution of a import can be a long task, as such, it's possible to add ``async=true`` to the request to make it run in a asynchronous fashion, the client will have to poll the import representation and check when it reaches the "COMPLETE" state.
+The execution of a import can be a long task, as such, it's possible to add ``async=true`` to the request to make it run in an asynchronous fashion, the client will have to poll the import representation and check when it reaches either the "COMPLETE" or "COMPLETE_ERROR" state.

 Data
 ^^^^